About the 2025 Solo Piano Jazz Suite ‘Clarity of Vision’

 Just start playing

-By august of 2022 I had gathered some 50 songs in my playlist: 5x swing, 9x Latin, 13x 6/8 – 3/4, 11x blues (also swing) and 13x ballads.
-Some 10 songs were in the ‘out-category’ and needed additional work.
-I created three clusters of songs as though they were playlists for live performances, with a nice mixture of styles.
+By august of 2022 I had gathered some 50 songs in my playlist: swing (5), Latin (9), waltz (13), blues (11, also swing) and ballads (13).
+Another 10 songs ended up in the ‘out-category’ and needed additional work, making the total some 60 songs.
+I created three clusters as though they were playlists for live performances, with a nice mixture of styles in a ‘logical’ order of playing.

-By March of 2023 I had a ‘final list’, but that was a relative term.
-It still undergo significant changes, but the heart of core set of songs kept beating strongly.
-I kept working on it regularly all through 2023.
+By March of 2023 I thought I had a ‘final list’, but that was premature.
+It still underwent significant changes, but the heart of the core set of songs kept beating strongly.
+I kept working on it regularly all through 2023, playing a few hours each day, as I normally do anyway.

 Final playlist

-By March of 2024 I had created a final playlist in three parts, at that time still under the designation ‘Jazz Suite Roots & Reflections II’.
-I kept finetuning the set lists al through the Spring and Summer of 2024, adding a few new compositions and changing some arrangements and rearranging the sequence of the songs.
+By the spring of 2024 I had created a final playlist in three parts, at that time still under the designation ‘Jazz Suite Roots & Reflections II’.
+I kept finetuning the set lists al through the Spring and Summer of 2024, adding a few brand new compositions, changing some arrangements and changing the sequence of the songs.

-I had to rehearse some 60 songs all the time, because everything existed only in my head.
+I had to keep playing all 60 songs all the time, because everything existed only in my head.
 I had no scores, only song titles, some chord notations and notes on structure and form.
-If you don’t touch all songs regularly, details will start to flip, chord sequences and melodies will start to fade.
-It’s a lot of work but hey, I love/ live to play.
+If I didn’t touch all songs daily, details would start to flip and chord sequences and melodies would start to fade.
+It’s a lot of work, but hey, I love/ live to play, so that’s what I did all through the summer, fall and winter of 2024/2025.